aleen42/PersonalWiki/contribution.md

 - **#1**: the issue number
 - **aleen42**: the user name of your github

+**PAY ATTENTION: ** write your code under my guide style, and comment what you have written as much as possible.

 #### Creating a pull request

 After fix the issue, just open a pull request and reference the initial issue in the message you commit like **fixes #1**.
 Write down a understandable description and title to make me know what your pull request have done.